Office of Sponsored Programs (Policy 5030)

 The individual responsible for the technical and financial performance of a sponsored project.

 3.7 Project Director (PD)

 A sponsored project proposal is a request for external funding prepared in accordance with the sponsor’s instructions.
-More than that, it is an official record of what is promised to a sponsor by the University in return for the funding requested in the proposal budget.
+It is also an official record of what is promised to a sponsor by the University in return for the funding requested in the proposal budget.